bynarig/bynarig/README.md

 - **Physics and Mathematics Lyceum in Cherkasy, Ukraine**
   _Top 3 school in Ukraine (2021)_
-  ⇝ Learned valuable lessons, but regret not learning German to communicate with colleagues in their native language.

 - **Czech Technical University in Prague**
   - **MUVS Czech Courses** (2023-2024)